arcxp/Themes-V2-Starter/README.md

 # Arc Themes Feature Pack

-This repository is used by the Arc Themes team for development, testing of Arc Themes Blocks
+This repository is an Arc Themes Starter bundle

 ## How To Do Local Themes Development